-A lot depends on your unique preferences and needs.
-Perhaps you’re a big spender who wants the most benefits possible.
-Or, maybe you want to maximize your perks with a certain travel provider.
+There are several great business credit cards for travel, though, and a lot depends on your unique preferences and needs.
+Perhaps you’re a light spender who wants a business credit card with travel rewards and no annual fee.
+Or maybe you’re a big spender who wants the most benefits possible, or someone who needs a card with no foreign transaction fees.
 Whatever type of business travel rewards card you’re after, you should be able to find a great deal.
 You can find some popular options below.

 Above all else, make sure you choose a business travel credit card that allows you to earn more benefits than you have to pay in fees.
 There’s no point in getting a card with a big bonus and a high annual fee if you won’t spend enough to earn the bonus.

-The best business credit card for travel is the Chase Ink Business Preferred credit card because it offers a sign-up bonus of 80,000 points for spending $5,000 in the first 3 months.
-That’s worth $1,000 in travel.
+The best business credit card for travel is the Chase Ink Business Preferred credit card because it offers a sign-up bonus of 100,000 points for spending $15,000 in the first 3 months.
+That’s worth more than $1,000 in travel.
 It also has a $0 foreign transaction fee.
-And it gives 3 points per $1 on the first $150,000 spent per year on travel and select business purchases.
+And it gives 3 points / $1 on the first $150,000 spent per year on travel and select business purchases.
 Ink Business Preferred has a $95 annual fee, but you can get employee cards at no additional cost.

 WalletHub Answers is a free service that helps consumers access financial information.
 Information on WalletHub Answers is provided “as is” and should not be considered financial, legal or investment advice.
 WalletHub is not a financial advisor, law firm, “lawyer referral service,” or a substitute for a financial advisor, attorney, or law firm.
 You may want to hire a professional before making any decision.
 WalletHub does not endorse any particular contributors and cannot guarantee the quality or reliability of any information posted.
 The helpfulness of a financial advisor's answer is not indicative of future advisor performance.